Skip to main content

 Why Get a Tummy Tuck?

-There are a number of reasons for pursuing a tummy tuck from a Virginia plastic surgeon.
+There are a number of reasons for pursuing a tummy tuck from a board-certified plastic surgeon.
 Perhaps you want to return to your pre-pregnancy belly shape.
 Pregnancy can stretch the muscles and skin of the abdomen, sometimes even separating the abdominal muscles on either side, and exercise doesn’t always work in tightening the area.
 Or perhaps you have lost a large amount of weight, and have loose skin in the abdominal area as a result.
 Maybe you’ve always been in great shape, but have never been able to get rid of the fat on your belly and are looking for an effective solution.

 If you are in search of a way to tighten your abdominal muscles, remove excess fat, remove excess skin, or reduce the appearance of stretch marks, a tummy tuck just might be for you.